 This is Part I of a 3-part series on the state of independent films that will appear here in the next 10 days.
 Subscribe to the Newsletter (on the right side of this page, above) to get an email when each new post appears.

-Sundance begins tomorrow with four opening night films, but there’s no reason to celebrate the health of independent movies.
+Sundance begins tomorrow with four opening night indie films, but there’s no reason to celebrate the health of independent movies.
 In fact, they have pretty much died, and to understand why, you have to understand how they were born.
 I’m not talking about history; I’m talking about the creative process.

-From an artist’s point-of-view, the reason to make an indie film is not to make money.
+From an artist’s point-of-view, the reason to make indie films is not to make money.
 Sure, you want to make some money – enough to let your investors recoup and pay your rent this month.
 And, if you really hit the jackpot, enough to finance your next film.
 But that’s about it, as far as money expectations go.
 The reason artists make indie films is to make the movie they want to make, to express something that needs telling.
 It has never been primarily about getting rich.
 It has never been about financial greed.

 But greed eats its own.
 Desire is insatiable: Goya painted it, Abraham Lincoln warned against it and Karl Marx inscribed it.
 The tale of American independent films in the past thirty years is a story about artists’ aspirations being grounded by greed.
 About movie companies consuming themselves, wanting something so much that they devour it, and then, by owning, destroy it.
 It’s a tale that sets your teeth on edge – for all the movies you didn’t see, movies that would have represented the singular vision of a small band of committed collaborators; for all the bloated, meaningless movies you ended up seeing instead; and, if you’re a filmmaker, for all the movies you didn’t get to make.